-Despite the recent Covid-19 restrictions in Ireland, whiskey distilleries continue to be popular tourist attractions with both local and international visitors.
+Despite the ups and downs of the whiskey industry in Ireland over the decades, it appears that whiskey distilleries continue to be popular tourist attractions with both local and international visitors.

 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-There are about 32 Irish whiskey distilleries on the island of Ireland, with 17 of them having visitor centers.
+There are about 32 Irish whiskey distilleries on the island of Ireland, with 17 of them housing visitor centers.

 The History of Irish Whiskey